samuelgozi/nano-schema/README.md

 - `required` - Boolean.
 If set to true, the field cannot be left empty, or else an error will be thrown on validation.
 - `enum` - Array.
 Should be an array of strings that are allowed.
 Any other string will throw an error at validation.
   All the enum options must of the correct type or an error will be thrown on schema creation.
+- `coerce` - Should the validator try to coerce the value into a number?
+This could be very helpful when trying to validate the values of a form.

 **`Boolean`.**